equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 application on AWS Lambda with a code sample project [AWS Lambda - serverless Sinatra app example](https://github.com/aws-samples/serverless-sinatra-sample)

-In this article I will explain in more depth how this works and how it is even possible to run Sinatra rb (and other small Rack applications) on AWS Lambda
+In this article I will explain in more depth how this works and how it is even possible to run Sinatra (and other small Rack applications) on AWS Lambda

 > Originally I wanted to create step by step Sinatra - AWS Lambda manual from
 > scratch but guys at AWS done really good job with the mentioned example repo.
 I couldn't produce
 > anything that would add more value.

-### How does AWS Lambda work
+### AWS Lambda - how it works

 [Lamda](https://aws.amazon.com/lambda/) is a product from AWS (Amazon Web Services) in which you run code without provisioning or managing servers.